 The Balaton Museum has information about the lake’s formation, flora and fauna, and history, including archaeological memorabilia.
 You can also see camels, water buffalo, and zebras roaming along Lake Balaton!
 They’re part of the Safari Park and Africa Museum established by Endre von Nagy, a Hungarian explorer and hunter.

 It was a long day and the last group tour I’ll take for a while, but visiting Lake Balaton was a special experience.
-Tomorrow I’m headed to Salzburg, Austria via train.
+Tomorrow I’m head to Salzburg, Austria.